-The Checker Framework will issue more warnings than FindBugs, and some of them may be about real bugs in your program.
-If you wish to suppress warnings at a specific client use where the value is known to be non-null, you should do that at the client use.
+In general, the Checker Framework will issue more warnings than FindBugs, and some of them may be about real bugs in your program.
 See Section 3.4 for information about suppressing nullness warnings.

 (FindBugs made a poor choice of names.
 The choice of names should make a clear distinction between annotations that specify whether a reference is null, and annotations that suppress false warnings.
 The choice of names should also have been consistent other tools, and intuitively clear to programmers.
 The FindBugs choices make the FindBugs annotations less helpful to people, and much less useful for other tools.
 The FindBugs analysis is also very imprecise.
 For type-related analyses, it is best to stay away from the FindBugs nullness annotations, and use a more capable tool like the Checker Framework.)